 We also have former students who are now researchers, writers, and teachers who, through the nature of their work, share their love of the arts with others.

 Many other career possibilities exist for Theatre alumni.
-As a Fine Arts student, you will develop skills that are applicable to many different careers.
+As a School of the Arts, Media, Performance & Deisgn student, you will develop skills that are applicable to many different careers.
 When asked to list the qualities and skills they most value in their employees, employers identify:

 - the ability to think creatively,

 - the ability to “read” the people in the room

 In the Theatre, we work this way all the time.
 Teamwork is a fact of life for artists, whether the task is preparing for a performance, researching the style of machinery used in Victorian theatres, directing a play or designing a prop.

 There are other qualities that make Theatre graduates special: